kvbik/rvirtualenv/README.rst

 you can use the `issue tracker`__ for more, but most painful bugs are here

- * system-wide installed rvirtualenv does not work
-   - at least on debian
  * test building and installing some c extension
  * test install tools (``pip``, ``easy_install`` and others)
  * better virtualenv inheritance (and more virtualenvs defined on `pythonpath`)